signalfx/signalfx-java/README.md

 }
 ```

-## Sending metrics through a http proxy
+### Sending metrics through a HTTP proxy

-To send metrics through a http proxy one can set the standard java system
+To send metrics through a HTTP proxy one can set the standard java system
-properties used to control http protocol handling.
+properties used to control HTTP protocol handling.
 There are 3 properties you
-can set to specify the proxy that will be used by the http protocol handler:
+can set to specify the proxy that will be used by the HTTP protocol handler:

-* http.proxyHost: the host name of the proxy server
+* `http.proxyHost`: the host name of the proxy server
-* http.proxyPort: the port number, the default value being 80.
+* `http.proxyPort`: the port number, the default value being 80.
-* http.nonProxyHosts: a list of hosts that should be reached directly, bypassing
+* `http.nonProxyHosts`: a list of hosts that should be reached directly, bypassing
   the proxy.
-This is a list of regular expressions separated by '|'.
+This is a list of regular expressions separated by `|`.
 Any host
   matching one of these regular expressions will be reached through a direct
   connection instead of through a proxy.